 You are expected to work Monday through Friday from 8:00 a.m. until 5:00 p.m. unless other arrangements are made with your mentor.
 Your research may require you to come in after hours and on weekends.
 The University is closed for Memorial Day and Independence Day.

 There will be a summer BBQ held at a local park after the start of theh program; this is in the evening and free.
 It is a social time for you to get to know the other participants and mentors.
 Additionally, there will be a joint symposium with the University of Illinois summer research fellows.
-There will also be a field trip to a pharmaceutical industry in July.
+There will also be a field trip to a pharmaceutical company in July.
 Details about these events will be shared when the plans have been finalized.

 There is no particular dress code unless otherwise specified.